parlaywithme/meteor-synapsepay/README.md

 meteor test-packages --driver-package velocity:console-reporter parlay:synapsepay
 ```

 Then reload `localhost:3000` to run tests - output in server console.
+Some logged errors are expected (409 and 404).